philosophydan/philosophydan.github.io/PeRFECt2.md

 9:30 AM - 10:30 AM, Breakfast and Lively Discussion, All are welcome
 10:30 AM - 12 PM, Julia Driver, Title TBA
 12 PM - 2 PM, Lunch, All are welcome
-2 PM - 3:30 PM, Miriam Schoenfield, Title TBA
+2 PM - 3:30 PM, Miriam Schoenfield, “Permissivism and the Value of Rationality”
 3:30 PM - 4 PM, Snack, All are welcome
 4 PM - 5:30 PM, Ram Neta, "The Basing Relation"
 6 PM, Dinner for Participants, Location TBA